sitolam/arch-setup/README.md

 ### Downloading and Running the Script

-1. Once you have booted into the live media, install git and dialog: `pacman -Sy git dialog`
+1. Once you have booted into the live media, sync `pacman -Syy` and install git and dialog: `pacman -Syy git dialog`
    * If you encounter `error: not enough free disk space`, then increase cowspace:

      `mount -o remount,size=1G /run/archiso/cowspace`
+    * If you encouter signature issues do this:
+      ```bash
+      umount /etc/pacman.d/gnupg
+      sudo rm -rf /etc/pacman.d/gnupg
+      pacman-key --init
+      pacman-key --populate
+      ```

-2. Clone this repository: `git clone https://github.com/sitolam/arch-setup && cd arch-setup/`
+3. Clone this repository: `git clone https://github.com/sitolam/arch-setup && cd arch-setup/`
-3. Run the script: `./setup`
+4. Run the script: `./setup`

 ## Features